Who can volunteer

 If you have offered to help other people, do not place yourself in positions where you may feel unsafe, for instance helping late at night.

-If you or someone in your household has shown symptoms, or if you are more vulnerable to coronavirus yourself, then you must stay home.
+If you or someone in your household has shown symptoms, you must stay home.
 You still play an important role but will need to do this from home.